wesleywerner/loveslime/README.md

     slime = require ("slime")

-A note on Direction:
+## Notes

-The cardinal directions are oriented so that `SOUTH` points to the bottom of your screen, and `NORTH` to the top.
+* The cardinal directions are oriented so that `SOUTH` points to the bottom of your screen, and `NORTH` to the top.
 So an actor facing `SOUTH` is looking at the player.
+* Whenever an image is passed to SLIME, assume it is the filename of the image.
+The image data will be loaded for you.

 ## Reset